pauldchoate/Go_Chase_It/README.md

 ## Overview
-In this project you'll create two ROS packages inside your `catkin_ws/src`: the `drive_bot` and the `ball_chaser` which will be used in Gazebo for all your upcoming projects in the [Udacity Robotics Software Engineer Nanodegree Program](https://www.udacity.com/course/robotics-software-engineer--nd209).
+In this project I've created two ROS packages inside your `catkin_ws/src`: the `drive_bot` and the `ball_chaser` to be used in Gazebo for all projects in the [Udacity Robotics Software Engineer Nanodegree Program](https://www.udacity.com/course/robotics-software-engineer--nd209).
 Here are the steps to design the robot, house it inside your world, and program it to chase white-colored balls:
 1. `drive_bot`:
 * Create a `my_robot` ROS package to hold your robot, the white ball, and the world.
 * Design a differential drive robot with the Unified Robot Description Format.
 Add two sensors to your robot: a lidar and a camera.
 Add Gazebo plugins for your robot’s differential drive, lidar, and camera.
 The robot you design should be significantly different from the one presented in the project lesson.
 Implement significant changes such as adjusting the color, wheel radius, and chassis dimensions.
 Or completely redesign the robot model!
 After all you want to impress your future employers :-D